Amphetamine, Methamphetamine, Dexamphetamine, Meth, Speed, Uppers, Dexies, Crystal Meth

 Ice affects the way you think, feel and behave.
 It also affects your body.

-Ice can be swallowed, snorted, smoked or injected.
+Meth (also known as ice) can be swallowed, snorted, smoked or injected.

 Effects can come on straight away or take longer depending on how you have taken it.
 The effects last from four to eight hours.
 If you get very bad thoughts or feelings after taking ice, these can last from a few hours to many weeks.